Feliconut/Managebaker/Docs/README.md

 ## Managebaker

-Welcome to the *Beutiful New World*!
+Welcome to the *Beautiful New World*!

 ![Theme](/features/img/theme.png)